-Deep Fryer Oil: Everything you Need to Know
+Deep Fryer Oil: What you Need to Know

 If you’re looking for deep fryer oil, you’ve come to the right place!
-We’re going to give you the straight facts on deep frying oil-the healthiest, the most delicious, and the most economical.
+We’re going to give you the straight facts on deep frying-the healthiest, the most delicious, and the most economical oils.
 Keep on reading for all the tips you need to get you started with deep frying turkey, and a whole host of other delicious things.

 Things to Consider When Choosing a Deep Fryer Oil